Zec Normandie: Geography

-Path to reach the entrance station Maclean: Take the route 309 via Mont Saint-Michel; take the road to Parent up to km no. 52.
+Path to reach the entrance station: Take the route 309 via Mont Saint-Michel; take the road to Parent up to km no. 7.

 Zec Normandie offers camping sites on its territory for a short stay on the shores of lakes Parent, Orthès and "de la Table".
 A restaurant-convenience store with gasoline is located at km 85 in front of West Lake Parent campground.
 ZEC also offers rental cabins, located at Lake Parent and Némis.
 Picking wild berries is very popular in the middle of the ZEC summer: strawberries, raspberries, blueberries, wild edible mushrooms ...

 History

-The territory of the Zec Normandie has a lot of remains of the forestry history in northern Mont-Laureir.
+The territory of the Zec Normandie has a lot of remains of the forestry history in northern Mont-Laurier.
 The remains of the Old Red Pine, group of buildings that served as headquarters for the "garde-feu" (fender), are still visible on the banks of the "rivière du lièvre" (Hare river).
 This river originates in the territory of the ZEC.
 The work of monitoring of forest land by the fender was essential for the safety of users of the forest and wood protection.

 During the long period of "drave" (log driving), the Lievre River has experienced many tragedies of drowning or other accidents involving loggers, of which at Rapid of "Scie Ronde" (Rounded saw) and "Chute à Sinaï" (Fall Sinai).
 The history book "Les pionniers de la Lièvre" (Pioneers of Hare) tells the story of forestry on the "Haute Lièvre" (Upper Hare), that is the actual territory of the ZEC.

 The outdoor enthusiasts can hike with interpretation of the log drive on the trail along the "Sentier des Draveurs" (river Draveurs) along "rivière du Lièvre", it rapids and it falls.

 Hunting and Fishing

 Zec home many species of wildlife including: bears, moose, mink, otter, Marten, beaver, porcupine and lynx.

 On the territory of the ZEC, the hunting is depending on different times of the year, hunting gear type, sectors, gender animals (moose) for the following species: moose, black Bear, grouse, hare and woodcock.

 Fish abound in water bodies of the area.
-Fishing is depending on quota for the following species: brook trout, lake trout, perch, pike and "Doré" (golden).
+Fishing is depending on quota for the following species: brook trout, lake trout, perch, northern pike and walleye.